NZMSA/2021-introduction-to-general-software-development/html-css-javascript/README.md

 ## Learning Outcomes
 By the end, you will be comfortable with the following:

-- What is HTML, CSS and JavaScript
+- What is HTML, CSS and JavaScript?
 - How to create a basic webpage using HTML
 - How to style HTML elements using CSS
 - How to use media queries in CSS